nlamonaco86/repairTracker/README.md

 Anyone can create a Customer account as well, but only access customer sections of the app with it.

-All users are able to reset their password with a temporary code sent to their e-mail, and will be prompted to make a new password on their next login.
+All users are able to reset their password with a temporary code sent to their e-mail or via SMS, and will be prompted to make a new password on their next login.

 ## Track and Manage Repair Order Statuses